Skip to main content

 2026 CARS Tour Schedule

-The 2026 CARS Tour features 15 races across some of the most iconic short tracks in the Southeast:
+The 2026 CARS Tour features 13 races across some of the most iconic short tracks in the Southeast and Mid-Atlantic:

-New for 2026: Nashville Fairgrounds Speedway joins the schedule for the first time.
-Newport Speedway in Tennessee is also new to the CARS Tour.
-The season finale moves to South Boston Speedway.
-North Wilkesboro Speedway — the legendary track revived in 2022 after twenty-six years of abandonment — is reduced to one date, running alongside the Cup Series weekend in July.
-The earliest-ever season opener ran February 21 at Coastal Plains Raceway.
+New for 2026: Nashville Fairgrounds Speedway joined the schedule for the first time, and Newport Speedway in Tennessee is also new to the CARS Tour.
+The season finale is at South Boston Speedway on October 17.
+North Wilkesboro Speedway — the legendary track revived in 2022 after twenty-six years of abandonment — runs one date, alongside the Cup Series weekend in July.

 2026 Race Results and Standings

-Race 1 — Southern National Motorsports Park (Feb 28): Caden Kvapil charged from 29th to 1st, taking the lead from Lee Pulliam on lap 108 and holding off a late restart for his third consecutive JR Motorsports victory.
+Race 1 — Southern National Motorsports Park (Feb 28): Caden Kvapil charged from 29th to 1st in the season opener, taking the lead from Lee Pulliam on lap 108 and holding off a late restart for his third consecutive JR Motorsports victory.

 Race 2 — Wake County Speedway (Mar 28): Conner Jones passed defending champion Landen Lewis on the final restart to win a chaotic race.
 Jones ran out of fuel under caution but was never officially lapped, then found speed when it mattered.